ECHOES FROM ELAINE

 WATCH THE TRAILER

-A massacre of hundreds of Black sharecroppers in Elaine, Arkansas,
+A 1919 massacre of hundreds of Black sharecroppers in Elaine, Arkansas, still overshadows the community today.
+How do you heal such deep trauma?

 THE DOCUMENTARY

-Grandpa Lonnie & Chester as a boy
+Chester as a boy with his beloved grandpa

 Sheila, her son Marcus and Chester in the "killing fields" near Elaine, Arkansas